sudesh0sudesh/CloudTrainingDocumentation/Day1.md

 3. Give the dns domain name, that you want to create, I have created something like domains.local
 4. Provide the location and SKU(Standard, Enterprise, Premium), The basic one or standard one is fine for everything that we are going to test, if you want something that can be used to establish trusts between multiple trusts then select enterprise or premium.
 5. Click deploy **Hurray**
+6. Configure the DNS server to prevent network issues.

 ![](./images/2023-04-11-20-59-36.png)